-25 Public Buses attracting the middle class: Supported by the National Urban Renewal Mission in 2010, 26 the West Bengal government rolled out 1200 new fuel efficient, low floor buses with an aim to provide 27 'modern and efficient bus service to the u ban middle class citizens of Kolkata, who will be willing to 28 pay a premium fare for a comfortable and reliable bus service' (Ghosh and Schot 2019).
-Several changes 29 in the state bus regime followed this effort to improve public bus infrastructure to match the demands 30 for a new urban lifestyle There were efforts to improve efficiency in managing fleets and service 31 provision through smart, real time and int grated display and fare collection system etc. A crucial driver 32 of this policy has been to discourage users to shift their demand from public to private mobility.
-The 33 primary focus on these strategies have been to cater to their preferences for safety, reliability and 34 comfort.
-A way to incentivise the middle class, urban population of Kolkata to keep using public buses 35 was through transforming the socio-cultural meaning of the public bus regime by rebranding and 36 advancing a new image of the bus as a comfortable and efficient mode of transport.
+Public buses attracting the middle class: Supported by the National Urban Renewal Mission in 2010, the West Bengal government rolled out 1200 new fuel-efficient, low-floor buses with an aim to provide a 'modern and efficient bus service to the urban middle-class citizens of Kolkata, who will be willing to pay a premium fare for a comfortable and reliable bus service' (Ghosh and Schot 2019).
+Several changes in the state bus regime followed this effort to improve public bus infrastructure to match the demands for a new urban lifestyle.
+There were efforts to improve efficiency in managing fleets and service provision through smart, real time and integrated display and fare collection systems, and so on.
+A crucial driver of this policy has been to discourage users to shift their demand from public to private mobility.
+The primary focus of these strategies has been to cater to people's preferences for safety, reliability and comfort.
+A way to incentivise the middle class, urban population of Kolkata to keep using public buses was through transforming the socio-cultural meaning of the public bus regime by rebranding and advancing a new image of the bus as a comfortable and efficient mode of transport.

-38 Auto-rickshaws and new meanings: While the transformation of the public bus was triggered by 39 social pressures like affordability, safety and reliability, transformation in the auto-rickshaw regime 40 started off in response to the environmental challenges from the unsustainable fuel used in these 41 vehicles.
-Emissions from auto-rickshaws operated with a cheap toxic mixture of petrol, kerosene and 42 naphtha accounted for 60% of the city's air pollution.
-Since 2009, new legislation has mandated the use 43 of single mode liquified petroleum gas (LPG).
-This improvement in fuel infrastructure coupled with 44 consequent initiatives by the state government to formally recognise and integrate auto-rickshaws as 45 part of the public transport portfolio of the city, resulted in a transformation of the socio-cultural 46 meaning of auto-rickshaws from one considered to be noisy, polluting, unregulated and informal 47 paratransit mode into an environment-friendly, fast and efficient mode of shared mobility.
+Auto-rickshaws and new meanings: While the transformation of the public bus was triggered by social pressures like affordability, safety and reliability, transformation in the auto-rickshaw regime started off in response to the environmental challenges from the unsustainable fuel used in these vehicles.
+Emissions from auto-rickshaws operated with a cheap toxic mixture of petrol, kerosene and naphtha accounted for 60% of the city's air pollution.
+Since 2009, new legislation has mandated the use of single mode liquified petroleum gas (LPG).
+This improvement in fuel infrastructure, coupled with consequent initiatives by the state government to formally recognise and integrate auto-rickshaws as part of the public transport portfolio of the city, resulted in a transformation of the socio-cultural meaning of auto-rickshaws from one considered to be a noisy, polluting, unregulated and informal paratransit mode into an environment-friendly, fast and efficient mode of shared mobility.

-49 Emergence of 'app-cab' niche: Public buses started attracting middle classes, Autorickshaws got new 50 meaning and with digitalisation Taxi services got transformed.
-The existing social norm of sharing

-1 public transport modes coupled with a rapid uptake of smartphones facilitated the emergence of 'app-2 cabs' in Kolkata (Ghosh 2019).
-Since 2014, the global mobility platform, Uber and the Indian app-cab 3 company, Ola started operating services in Kolkata, gaining quick momentum in shifting the demand 4 of users from yellow taxis to app-based taxi services.
-Both Uber and Ola have 'pool' (ride-sharing) 5 options which are considerably cheaper than booking the entire car.
-Commuters could even buy a 6 monthly pass for cheaper daily access.
-Owing to these facilities, transparency of payment and safety 7 promises, shifts have taken place in the expectations and routines of commuters from "car is the only 8 comfortable way of travelling" to "sharing a cab is much faster and efficient" (Ghosh and Schot 2019).
-9 Such deeper shifts in the beliefs of the more affluent urban population are crucial for transitioning 10 towards sustainable mobility in coherence with emerging lifestyle preferences in megacities like 11 Kolkata.
-However, there is also a change in behaviour of the urban middle-class, who are willing to 12 replace their bus, metro or auto-rickshaw rides with app-cabs because of additional benefits like door 13 to door service.
+Emergence of 'app-cab' niche: Public buses started attracting middle class passengers, autorickshaws gained new meaning and with digitalisation, taxi services were transformed.
+The existing social norm of sharing public transport modes coupled with a rapid uptake of smartphones facilitated the emergence of 'app-cabs' in Kolkata (Ghosh 2019).
+Since 2014, the global mobility platform Uber and the Indian app-cab company Ola started operating services in Kolkata, gaining quick momentum in shifting the demand of users from yellow taxis to app-based taxi services.
+Both Uber and Ola have 'pool' (ride-sharing) options which are considerably cheaper than booking the entire car.
+Commuters could even buy a monthly pass for cheaper daily access.
+Owing to these facilities, transparency of payment and safety promises, shifts have taken place in the expectations and routines of commuters from 'car is the only comfortable way of travelling' to 'sharing a cab is much faster and efficient (Ghosh and Schot 2019).
+Such deeper shifts in the beliefs of the more affluent urban population are crucial for transitioning towards sustainable mobility in coherence with emerging lifestyle preferences in megacities like Kolkata.
+However, there is also a change in behaviour of the urban middle class, who are willing to replace their bus, metro or auto-rickshaw rides with app-cabs because of additional benefits like door-to-door service.